Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Promise: Multi-Flavor Detection of the DSNB

 \subsection{Calculation of the DSNB Signal}

 The fundamental goal of DSNB searches is to measure the average neutrino emission per core collapse~\cite{Beacom:2010kk, Lunardini:2010ab, Mirizzi:2015eza, Vitagliano:2019yzm}.
 This can be determined only by neutrino observations, whereas all other DSNB inputs can be measured through electromagnetic observations.
 At lowest order, the neutrino emission is expected to be independent of the progenitor mass.
-The most important correction is if the supernova has a successful explosion (leading to a $\simeq 1.5M_\odot$ neutron star; NS) or a failed explosion (leading to a stellar-mass black hole; BH).
+The most important correction is if there is a successful supernova (leading to a $\simeq 1.5M_\odot$ neutron star; NS) or a failed supernova (leading to a stellar-mass black hole; BH).
 For BH formation, the neutrino flux is expected to be somewhat {\it larger}, and the spectrum somewhat {\it harder}, due to the increased mass of the collapsed core as well as increased accretion onto it.
 The complementary fractions of these outcomes, $f_\mathrm{NS}$ and $f_\mathrm{BH}$, are not well known~\cite{Kochanek:2008mp, Lien:2010yb, Gerke:2014ooa, Sukhbold:2015wba, Ertl:2015rga, Adams:2016ffj, Adams:2016hit, Davies:2020iom}.

 Here we carry out the DSNB modeling simply; for overviews tackling the astrophysical uncertainties affecting the signal, see Refs.~\cite{Horiuchi:2008jz, Lunardini:2012ne, Nakazato:2015rya, Kresse:2020nto, Horiuchi:2020jnc}.
 Following Ref.~\cite{Moller:2018kpn}, we consider various sub-ranges of zero-age main sequence progenitor masses within $M =$ 8--125$M_\odot$ that lead to NS or BH outcomes.
 We model the neutrino emission per core collapse using the time-integrated outputs from simulations from the Garching group (1D hydrodynamical simulations with Boltzmann neutrino transport)~\cite{Garc:SN}.
 For NS outcomes from lower-mass supernovae, we use their 9.6-$M_\odot$ model; for NS outcomes from higher-mass progenitors, we use their 27-$M_\odot$ model; and for all BH outcomes, we use their 40-$M_\odot$ models with different accretion rate (a slow-forming BH model and a fast-forming BH model).
 For simplicity, we neglect the intermediate scenario of fallback supernovae~\cite{Zhang:2007nw} because of their lower rate~\cite{Ertl:2015rga}; we assume that this scenario falls in one of the two categories above.